 ENTP 5800/6800 Course Information

-This three credit hour class (ENTP 5800/6800), which is open to undergraduate and graduate students, evaluates currently influential approaches to poverty alleviation and ends with a 10-day trip to Ghana, Africa.
+This three-credit-hour class (ENTP 5800/6800), which is open to undergraduate and graduate students, evaluates currently influential approaches to poverty alleviation and ends with a 10-day trip to Ghana, Africa.
 Student teams will work with small- or medium-sized Ghanaian companies in addressing real business problems and questions.
-The travel is scheduled during Fall Break (October 8-17, 2021).
+The travel is scheduled during Spring Break (March 4-13, 2021).
 All Eccles Global Learning Abroad experiences are contingent upon the global effects of COVID-19.
 All experiences are subject to change.

-Learn more about all that awaits you this fall with the Ghana Poverty Alleviation & Entrepreneurship experience!
+Learn more about all that awaits you in Spring 2022 with the Ghana Poverty Alleviation & Entrepreneurship experience!

-Spend your Fall Break meeting entrepreneurs, understanding the Ghana economy, and exploring an incredible country!
+Spend your Spring Break meeting entrepreneurs, understanding the Ghana economy, and exploring an incredible country!

 - Stay at the Ensign College of Public Health